 DAILY BREAD FOOD BANK

-Daily Break Food Bank is a non-profit, charitable organization that is fighting to end hunger in our communities.
-Daily Bread services people through neighbourhood food banks and meal programs in its 171 member agencies.
+Daily Bread Food Bank is a non-profit, charitable organization that is fighting to end hunger in our communities.
+Daily Bread serves people through neighbourhood food banks and meal programs in its 171 member agencies.
 Daily Bread Food Bank fights hunger by providing food and resources for hungry people; mobilizing greater community support and creating social change through research, education and advocacy.

 There are several volunteer opportunities available at Daily Bread.
 Most of them involve sorting food and getting it ready to go to the people who need it.
 Volunteer roles include:

 - Food sorting: sorting food donations into different categories and palletizing them

 - Order picking: preparing the weekly food orders for our member agencies

 - Reclamation food sorting: sorting damaged product into special categories and palletizing

 - Bulk food processing: re-packaging bulk food items like beans and rice

 We can accommodate groups of 4 to 30 people.
 Depending on our workload, we may be able to accommodate larger group requests.

 Ina Andre and Joan Clayton, two Toronto women, founded Second Harvest in 1985 as a way to address the growing problem of hunger in Toronto.
 All they had was a hatchback and a vision - that nobody in our community need ever go hungry.